Last Updated on

 I have done things before where I have copied something I needed for later from a webpage with CTRL-C, carried on reading and browsing, changed pages, and then gone to CTRL-V to a document only to get absolutely nothing.
 I didn’t even know there was a problem until I had a problem.

-There is also another annoying possibility that you copy something and it seems to be fine but when you come to paste it pastes the wrong thing!
+There is also another annoying possibility that you copy something, and it appears to be fine, but when you come to paste it pastes the wrong thing!
 Usually, something you had copied to the clipboard earlier.
 Yes, that’s annoying too!

-If not by the same rule of thumb you can sometimes find that another program has somehow locked the clipboard so close anything you have running.
+If not by the same rule of thumb, you can sometimes find that another program has somehow locked the clipboard so close to anything you have running.

 By now, chances are that Copy and Paste are back to their happy, functioning selves.
 If not, we aren’t out of options yet!

 This next thing to try is especially useful if you have come across the error where your pesky clipboard is pasting the wrong thing.
 It could be as simple as your clipboard is full.
 This is likely to have happened if you have been copying large swathes of text or large image files.

 Anyway, this one is a little more involved and involves the Command Prompt, but it’s easy enough.